What Are Water Chestnuts?

-The potassium in water chestnuts may reduce your risk of stroke and high blood pressure, which are both linked to heart disease.
-Studies have found that people who consume large portions of potassium have a significantly lower risk for stroke and high blood pressure.
+Reduced stroke risk and improved blood pressure.
+Potassium, which is present in water chestnuts, may reduce your risk of stroke and high blood pressure, both of which are linked to heart disease.
+Studies suggest that people whose diets contain plenty of potassium have a significantly lower risk for stroke and high blood pressure.

-Water chestnuts are high in fiber, which helps the body digest food more efficiently.
-Fiber aids in digestion by helping food move through the large intestine.
+Digestive health.
+Water chestnuts are high in fiber, which helps your body digest food more efficiently.
+Fiber aids digestion by helping food move through your large intestine.
 Fiber also absorbs water, which softens stools and allows them to pass more smoothly.

-Water chestnuts are nutritious because they are high in fiber, low in calories, and contain no fat.
+Water chestnuts are high in fiber, low in calories, and contain no fat.
 They also contain several vitamins and healthy antioxidants.

 Water chestnuts are an excellent source of:

-A half-cup serving of sliced water chestnuts contains:
+A 2/3 cup serving (100 grams) of raw, sliced water chestnuts contains:

 How to Prepare Water Chestnuts